Spectory/actor_model_and_elixir_dev_meeting/debugging.md

 #### You are not alone
 <img src="./island.jpg" alt="Drawing" width="150"align="right" />
- - Dont be shy.
-We're all in it togeher, just ask around.
+ - Don't be shy.
+We're all in it together, just ask around.
- - Asking the rigth question is as important as finding right answer.
+ - Asking the right question is as important as finding right answer.
  - Often explaining the problem to someone else makes it clearer to you.
+ - When presenting the bug to some else, don't explain what you did/changed so far.
+Explain what is problem right NOW, and let him do his own thinking.
- - Diffrent people - diffrent views.
+ - Different people - Different views.
+ - Double the people - Double the experience.

 ---